sourabh9098/NYC-Airbnb-Room-Type-Predictor/README.md

 ## What I Built Into the Frontend

-Most ML demos stop at the API.
-I went further:
+Most ML demos stop at the API I went further

 - **Real-time API health check** — nav bar shows green/red dot based on `/home` ping every 30s
 - **Live progress bar** — tracks how many of 10 fields are filled as you type